How Much Liver in Raw Dog Food Diet? The 5% Rule

 If you only have 30 seconds, here's what you need to know:

-Liver is the most nutrient-dense organ in the canine body.
-It is a biological powerhouse of vitamin A (retinol), copper, B-vitamins, and iron.
-Without it, a raw diet is fundamentally deficient.
-However, its intensity is exactly why we must be precise.
+Liver is the most nutrient-dense organ for your dog.
+It delivers a biological powerhouse of vitamin A (retinol), copper, B-vitamins, and iron.
+A raw diet is fundamentally deficient without it.
+This intense concentration means you must measure it precisely.

-Retinol is fat-soluble, meaning any excess is stored in the liver rather than being excreted through urine.
-Chronic overfeeding can lead to liver damage and bone spurs.
+Retinol is fat-soluble.
+Your dog's body stores any excess in the liver instead of excreting it through urine.
+Chronic overfeeding causes severe liver damage and bone spurs.

 Liver Portions Effect on Dog Risk Status